-We provide a service to make collections for local landowners.
-We assess plant populations, work with appropriate government bodies, involve you in making the collections and store the collection in case of environmental emergency, when the seeds can be revived, grown and the native population restored.
+We assess plant populations, work with land owners and appropriate government bodies to make seed collections from plant populations of native origin.
+We store the collections at 15% relative humidity and -20C.
+Collections can be revived for restoration or research and provide a national back up in case of environmental emergency, when the seeds can be grown out and native populations restored.
 Browse our seed bank collection here.

 The land mass we now call Ireland became an island around 14,000 years ago.
 Separated by the sea from Mainland Europe plants on the island evolved independently.
 From a global perspective, we have a responsibility to preserve this unique natural environment.